Mason Patrick: Interwar period

 Patrick was again appointed Chief of the Air Service on October 5, 1921 with the permanent rank of major general.

 Under Patrick's direction, the Air Service established experimental facilities at Wright Field, Ohio, and a large training facility at San Antonio, Texas.
-It was here in 1922, that he learned how to fly for the very first time in his life, receiving the rating of Junior Airplane Pilot at the age of 59 years.
+It was here in 1922 that he learned how to fly, receiving the rating of Junior Airplane Pilot at the age of 59 years.
 This was a requirement of his position as Chief of the Air Service, as Air Service officers holding command positions were required by the National Defense Act of 1920 to be rated pilots.

 At this time Patrick began having an increasingly difficult time managing his Assistant Chief of Air Service, Billy Mitchell.
 Patrick made it clear to Mitchell that although he would accept Mitchell's expertise as counsel, all decisions would be made by Patrick.
 Mitchell, however, known for his outspoken personality, began fervently pushing his personal agenda for air power independence by breaking chain of command and speaking directly with the press.
 When Mitchell soon got into a minor but embarrassing protocol rift with R/Adm.
 William A. Moffett at the start of the naval arms limitation conference, Patrick used the opportunity to assign him to an inspection tour of Europe with Alfred V. Verville and Lt.
 Clayton Bissell that lasted the duration of the conference over the winter of 1921–22.